MrSleeth/handan-wedding/index.md

   - Board games!
   - Bar open from 12pm to 7pm (still not on us, sorry)

   <small><sup>*</sup>Han and Dan cannot be held liable for the amount of fun had during the day.</small>
 </div>
 </div>

 ## Camping Info

+For those staying for the whole weekend, _checkout is 12pm on Monday._

 ### Glamping Pods